 Interviews with relevant stakeholders undertaken previously by Cancer Australia suggest that routine screening for distress among cancer patients occurs in some health services, however it is not being conducted systematically in Australia.
 There is, therefore, a lack of national data for this indicator at present.

 Information about the measure(s):

 The recommended measures for monitoring screening for distress at the national level are:

-a: Is psychosocial screening routinely conducted with validated tools for patients presenting for cancer care?
-(For example, Edmonton Symptom Assessment System or Distress Thermometer).
+a: Proportion of patients receiving psychosocial screening with validated tools, (for example the Edmonton Symptom Assessment System or Distress Thermometer).

-b: Is there a documented referral pathway to respond to a patient who has been identified as experiencing distress within a new presentation?
-(Yes/No).
+b: Proportion of cancer treatment units with documented referral pathway to respond to a patient who has been identified as experiencing distress within a new presentation.

-c: Is there training available for staff involved in psychosocial screening and responding to patients identified as ’distressed’?
-(Yes/No).
+c: Proportion of cancer treatment units with training available for staff involved in psychosocial screening and responding to patients identified as ’distressed’.

 Links to other content: